Michael R. Fuljenz

-Michael R. Fuljenz (born 1954) is a numismatist, author, and businessman.
+Michael Ray Fuljenz (born August 7, 1954) is a numismatist, author, and businessman.
 He is currently the president of Universal Coin & Bullion, a precious metals trading company located in Beaumont, Texas.

 Early life

-Fuljenz grew up in Lake Charles, Louisiana., the son of Raymond Fuljenz, an attorney and juvenile court prosecutor.
+Fuljenz grew up in Lake Charles, Louisiana, the son of Raymond Fuljenz, an attorney and juvenile court prosecutor.
 Raymond introduced his son to the hobby of coin collecting.
 At age 12, Michael earned enough money to purchase his first uncirculated set of steel cents.
 He eventually became president of his local coin club and then Chairman of the Louisiana State Coin Convention.
 In the 1970s, Fuljenz became the editor of the Southwest Louisiana Coin Club.
 Shortly afterwards, he was chosen to write a column titled “Mike’s Musings” for Numismatic News.

 Early career

 Fuljenz was initially a school teacher and then a principal.
 He then became the committee chairman of ANACS, the grading and authentication service of the ANA.
 From 1982–1998, Fuljenz taught classes for the American Numismatic Association (ANA) on counterfeit detection, coin grading, and gold and commemorative coinage.